Welcome to St. Paul's Episcopal Church in Bellingham, Washington!

 Now there's a mystery for you.

-We believe that you have to embrace mystery and doubts, that, in fact, you have to seek them out to be a mature Christian.
+We believe that you have to embrace mystery and doubts.
+That, in fact, you have to seek them out to be a mature Christian.
 You may eventually come to understand that there are some things that you are not supposed to understand.
-Maybe absolute clarity and understanding would only diminish this holy mystery; and diminish your faith journey.
+Maybe absolute clarity and understanding would only diminish this holy mystery; and diminish your faith journey?
+Maybe we're supposed to wrestle with this stuff.

-This is not always easy.
-Jesus' message is complex counter-intuitive stuff and living the Christian life is not for lightweights.
+Granted, this is not the easy path through life.
+Jesus' message is complex, counter-intuitive stuff and living the Christian life is not for lightweights.
 As G.K.
 Chesterton put it:

 "The Christian ideal has not been tried and found wanting—it has been found difficult and left untried."

-But don't let your doubts keep you from the joy of Christ's message; from the richness of Christian life.
+But it's worth it.
+Don't let your doubts keep you from the joy of Christ's message.
+Dive in and experience the richness of Christian life.

 You will not regret this.

-You may decide this is not for you . . . but please don't make these classic mistakes:
+You may decide this spiritual path is not for you . . . but please don't make these classic mistakes:

 - Don't stay away because you just can't believe some parts of the Christian message; that it's mumbo-jumbo, or you would feel like a hypocrite because you can't accept it all in one big gulp.
 Nothing ventured, nothing gained, right?
 If you never try, you can be 100% sure to never learn and understand.
 This stuff takes time.
 Be brave.
 Join us on our mutual journeys.

-- Don't tough it out alone when things go wrong.
+- Don't try to go it alone.
 Tragic things will happen.
 Those you love will suffer.
 You are going to die someday.
 The church can help.
 We've been helping people deal with life and death for thousands of years.
 We know what we're doing.

 - Don't let your life be trivial.
 Some of life's milestones should be solemn and sacred occasions.
 Some should be joyous and beautiful—backed up with a thundering pipe organ.
 We have the rituals, the words, the symbols (and the organ).
 It is a mistake to let your doubts hold you back from this richness and love.
 Weave yourself a web of meaning.
 Create a safety net strong enough to support you when you need it.
 Give some heft to your life.

-- Discover the timeless values and noble truths—concepts that you can steer by, and pass on to your children.
+- Don't reject or ignore the timeless values and noble truths—we teach concepts that you can steer by, and pass on to your children.
 It's a fast-changing, frenetic world.
 We need to anchor ourselves, hear the timeless stories, and to understand the basic symbolism of our Christian culture.
 Touch the infinite once in a while.

-- Become part of something worthwhile.
+- DO: Become part of something worthwhile.
 Serve with us in causes and communities that are larger than just you.
 Feel the joy of Christian fellowship.
 Work hard for high and noble causes.
+Discover what the word "awesome" actually means.

 Scenes from St. Paul's